WHAT ARE YOUR PRICES?

 I don't charge travel fees for wedding packages.
 Period.
 USA, worldwide, where ever.
 Why?
 Simply this - I love traveling and value it more than a few hundred bucks in added travel fees.
 It doesn't mean I'll take every opportunity to photograph a wedding far away - I also love sleeping in my own bed after a wedding - but it's one of the best things when travel and photos intersect.

 It depends on the time of year, but overall, about 8 weeks.
-I have a two-week turnaround option in the price book you can order, but otherwise, I'll normally send a few previews within a week or so, and then deliver the rest about 8 weeks from your wedding or shoot day.
-It's less time in the winter, and in fall it can sometimes creep into 9 weeks for big weddings, but this is really rare.
+I have a two-week turnaround option in the price book you can order.
+I try to send a few previews within a week or so if time permits, depending on the workload and the season.
+It's less time in the winter, and in the fall can sometimes creep into 9 weeks for big weddings, but this is really rare.

 BRANDON SCOTT PHOTO CO.